dotnet/vscode-csharp/README.md

 **Please note the following important details before installing this extension:**

 1. You should only use this extension on OS X and Linux if you are developing on .csproj projects.
 The C# extension officially supports .csproj projects on Windows.
-Also, if you are doing .NET COre development on Windows, OS X or Linux, the C# extension is the appropriate choice.
+Also, if you are doing .NET Core development on Windows, OS X or Linux, the C# extension is the appropriate choice.

 2. If you already have the C# extension installed, you will need to uninstall before installing the Legacy OmniSharp extension with the following steps:
     * In Visual Studio Code, press Ctrl+P to launch VS Code Quick Open